jhannan13/my-repo/hello_world.md

 ### The Census API

 In order to aptly query the Census Bureau's robust dataset, we'll need to leverage `censusapi`.
 This package is rather intuitive, and the only additional step needed is to get an API key from the bureau (you can do that [here](https://api.census.gov/data/key_signup.html)).
-Once you have your key, you can store it as a value like such --
+Once you have your key, you can store it as a value like so --

 `my_census_key <- ("insert_key_here")`